 Numerous cryptographic protocols make use of magic numbers or string constants to disambiguate the purpose of various messages that occur during the protocol.
 CPSA includes constant strings in the basic cryptoalgebra.
 Such constants always appear as quoted strings, e.g. "foo".
 These strings do not need to be declared in a vars statement because they are not variables.
-The sort of string constants is always tag, which is a basic sort much like text or data, however, it is strongly recommended that the tag sort be used only for variables that are intended to represent as-yet undetermined string constants.
-See Section 6.3 for strategies to avoid such non-recommended uses.
+Tags are messages, so that a variable of mesg sort may be instantiated by a tag.